 Here's a brief look at each episode of Wonderful Wales with Michael Ball, which we'll update with new information as soon as we can...

-Episode One: Friday July 9, 8pm
+Episode 1: Friday July 9, 8pm

 Michael heads to south Wales to find out more about his own heritage and family history.
 His mother grew up in the Cynon Valley, and his grandfather and great-grandfather were both coal-miners.
 He visits the area that supplied coal, or ‘black gold’, to power the Titanic, heading deep underground before meeting one of the few survivors of the 1966 Aberfan disaster at the memorial site.
 He also stops at Mountain Ash, the home town of his beloved grandmother and where he spent many childhood holidays.
 He also goes down a mine, tries cockle picking in the Loughor Estuary and treads the boards at Cardiff’s Millennium Centre.
 He ends the episode by singing with the famous Treorchy Male Voice Choir.

-Get the latest updates, reviews and unmissable series to watch and more!
+The latest updates, reviews and unmissable series to watch and more!